 Not long after reading the Twain quote and recalling the words of my physics professor, I ran across an article by a well-respected home building economist who was projecting growth of a certain type of housing market.
 He based his forecast on an assumption from a historical rate that simple math would show could not continue more than three years out.
 We’ve all made this mistake, among countless others.

 Pondering this, other measurement obstacles came to mind, many of which I have written about over the years.
 So many, in fact, that this column will be a two-parter.
-The next installment, which will run in the February issue, is titled “Measurement Fails, Part II – The numbers don’t lie?
-Good luck with that!”
+The next installment, which will run in the February issue, “Measurement Fails, Part II – The numbers don’t lie?”
 It will explore some of the most challenging measures that require us to do a better job, including cycle time, variance/VPO, profit vs. ROI, bid price vs. true total cost, comparing off-site to on-site methods, and the problems with so-called “objective” survey data.

 If that sounds like fun, or perhaps you just feel the issue is as important as I do, while you wait for Part II, I highly recommend a remarkable book, How Not to Be Wrong – the Power of Mathematical Thinking, by math professor and prodigy Jordan Ellenberg.